CelliesProjects/OpenStreetMap-esp32/README.md

 # OpenStreetMap-esp32

+## What is this

-This library provides a OpenStreetMap (OSM) map fetching and caching system for ESP32-based devices.<br>
+This library provides a [OpenStreetMap](https://www.openstreetmap.org/) (OSM) map fetching and caching system for ESP32-based devices.<br>
 Under the hood it uses [LovyanGFX](https://github.com/lovyan03/LovyanGFX) and [PNGdec](https://github.com/bitbank2/PNGdec) to do the heavy lifting.

 It fetches, decodes and caches OSM tiles, composes a map from these tiles and returns the map as a LGFX sprite.<br>The sprite can be pushed to the screen or used for further composing.<br>Downloaded tiles are cached in psram.

 The library should work on any ESP32 type with a bit of psram and a LovyanGFX compatible display.

-##### Screenshot of a 480x800 map sprite on a esp32-8048s050 RGB panel
+## Copyright and license of the map data

+The OpenstreetMap-esp32 library -this library- is licensed under the [MIT license](/license).<br> The downloaded tile data has a different license than this library.

+OpenStreetMap® is open data, licensed under the [Open Data Commons Open Database License (ODbL)](https://opendatacommons.org/licenses/odbl/) by the OpenStreetMap Foundation (OSMF).<br>
+Use of any OSMF provided service is governed by the [OSMF Terms of Use](https://osmfoundation.org/wiki/Terms_of_Use).

+## Screenshots and example code

 ![scaledMap](https://github.com/user-attachments/assets/3c30ae46-e499-4d50-af0f-da4156fe5374)

+Screenshot of a 480x800 map on a esp32-8048s050 RGB panel

-### Example code returning a default 320x240 map
+### Example code returning the default 320x240 map

 ```c++
 #include <Arduino.h>